 8. Develop skills in other areas that contribute to academic success, such as teaching and communication.

-The development of research competency is accomplished through intensive mentoring and by course work at Boston University School of Public Health leading to either a Masters of Public Health or a Masters of Science of Epidemiology or Biostatistics.
-Research seminars, participation in the CREST (K30) Boston University Chobanian & Avedisian School of Medicine training program, completion of both directed and independently developed research projects, teaching seminars, regular journal clubs and attendance at regional and national research/scientific meetings are also part of the curriculum.
+The development of research competency is accomplished through intensive mentoring and by course work at BU School of Public Health leading to a Masters degree in Population Health Research.
+Research seminars, completion of both directed and independently developed research projects, regular journal clubs, and attendance at regional and national research/scientific meetings are also part of the curriculum.
+Additional information can be found here.

 Fellowship Director, General Academic Pediatrics